rezanikfal/Tutorials/C#_Intermediate.md

 - Classes should not be aware of their details.
 That is the concept of __Encapsulation__.
 - Writing code once and re-use it in multiple context.
 - UML is a graphical language to show classes and their collaboration.
+- Inheritance creates hierarchy that is fragile. it is against the __Encapsulation__ concept.
 <img src="./Pics/InheritanceCShart.JPG" width="400">

 - Inheriting the __Text__ class from __PresentationObject__ class